Capita Black Snowboard of Death 2010-2023 Review

 Speed/Base Glide

-The Capita Black Snowboard of Death can point it very well.
-The board is damp enough to bomb and the sidecut doesn’t fight you if you want to go straight.
+The Capita Black Snowboard of Death can be pointed it very well.
+The board is damp enough to bomb, and the sidecut doesn’t fight you if you want to go straight.

-The Base glide is great and this is a fast base.
-The structure was not ideal though.
+The Base glide is great, and this is a fast base.
+The structure was not ideal, though.
 It grabbed too much in good snow for my taste.
-The production models don’t have as much of an aggressive structure which is good.
+The production models don’t have as much of an aggressive structure, which is good.
+The 2024 model has a slightly updated base but its very similar to the 2023.

 Turning Experience/Carving